marpple/rune/docs/tutorial/event.md

 ## Event Delegation

-As shown above, `dispatchEvent()` can be used to trigger events. `checkbox:` is a type of convention to avoid duplication and has no functionality.
-Events can also be listened to using the instance method `delegate()` of `View` as shown below.
+As shown above, you can trigger an event using `dispatchEvent()`.
+Here, `checkbox:` is a kind of convention to avoid duplication and does not have any special functionality.
+In addition, you can listen for the event via the `delegate()` method of `View` instances, as shown below.

 ```typescript
 export class ColorCheckboxListView extends View<Color[]> {